 There are a number of situations which would imply a premise is not complying with the Fire safety Order in which case we would inspect.

 When structural alterations are made to a building an application needs to be made to either Building Control or an approved inspector to ensure the work complies with the Building Regulations 2010.
 These regulations ensure that buildings are built to a certain standard of safety, among other things.

 We work in close partnership with Building Control and approved inspectors to ensure that when a building or alteration is completed it satisfies both the Building Regulations 2010 and the Fire safety Order.

 We are responsible for enforcing the following legislation which governs the storage of explosives.

-- Manufacture and Storage of Explosives Regulations 2005 (MSER) and
+- The Explosives Regulations 2014 and

 - Fireworks Regulations 2004 (Regulations made under the “Fireworks Act 2003”

 Our officers ensure that a premises satisfies all the regulations, before issuing a licence, through site visits and checking of the applications.